zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 We also remind them that they need to install the required packages before trying the application.
 This can be documented also, for example, in the README.md file.

-Some of our colleagues will follow you, and do as follows:
+Some of our colleagues may also do as we have:

 ```
 python3 -m venv venv
+source ./venv/bin/activate
 pip install -r requirements.txt
 ```